pirovc/genome_updater/README.md

 ### sequence accessions

 The parameter `-r` activates the output of a list of updated sequence accessions for the entries with all files (`-f`) successfully downloaded.
 It is only available when `assembly_report.txt` is one of the file types.
-The file `updated_sequence_accession.txt` has the following fields (tab separated):
+The file `{timestamp}_sequence_accession.txt` has the following fields (tab separated):

 	Added [A] or Removed [R], assembly accession, genbank accession, refseq accession, sequence length, taxonomic id